 These 5 lessons should give you enough bidding information so you can open the bidding and start playing the game.
 Don’t expect to bid everything perfectly or play the hand without making any mistakes.
 Continue with Step 2 on this website to add to your bridge knowledge and expertise.
 Good luck!

 Do you have a bridge group to play with?
 If not, here are some suggestions on how to start a group:

 A summary of all 10 beginner lessons on this website (Step 1 and Step 2) is available in a handy booklet: “Pocket Guide for Beginner Bridge.”
 Click here for more info.
 Many of my readers have ordered this and benefited from it.

 My beginner groups also found the bridge placemats to be helpful.

 The bidding system called “2 Over 1” is now being used and taught quite extensively.
 It is my opinion that it is easier for beginners to learn the Standard American Bridge rules to start as there are not quite so many things to remember all at once, and then add the 2 Over 1 system afterwards, if you wish.
 I play both systems and find they each have advantages and disadvantages.
-I have added three introductory beginner lessons on 2 Over 1 on my website (see links on the right-hand side) so you can get a sense of how it differs from Standard American Bridge!
+I have added three introductory beginner lessons on 2 Over 1 on my website so you can get a sense of how it differs from Standard American Bridge!
 No matter which system is used, accurate communication between partners, and the ability to play out the hand, whether as declarer or on defence, are keys to success in bridge.